A. Background

 7. Roadmap on APN

-The next step in this APN development process is to have a roadmap toward developing APNs, likely to be of special value to those countries wishing to establish or further develop APNs.
-The EFN Working Group on APN has now prepared a first draft Roadmap, including some examples on culture, practice and legislation change, that will be discussed by the EFN members at the EFN October General Assembly, taking place in Spain.
+The following step in this APN development process was to have a roadmap towards developing APNs, likely to be of special value to those countries wishing to establish or further develop APNs.
+The EFN Working Group on APN developed a first Roadmap, including some examples on culture, practice and legislation change, that was discussed and approved by the EFN members at the EFN October 2023 General Assembly, in Spain.
+You can read it here.